KKulishov/local_trableshoot/docs/realese.md

 ```
 --run-rotate-s3
 ```
-rotation will occur in the bucket, but the report will not be generated
+rotation will run in s3 bucket, but the report will not be generated

 convenient to put on the cron. for weekly run to clean objects